An open mind and a genuine interest in helping people are essential qualities for working as a chaplain

 - planning, time management and organisational skills with the ability to manage a complex caseload

 - patience, tolerance and flexibility

-Most opportunities are in the public, voluntary and not-for-profit sector with more limited openings in commerce and industry.
+Most opportunities are in the public, voluntary and not-for-profit sector.
+The main employers in the UK are:

 Look for jobs at: